marv7000/IceBloc/README.md

 - ``hash <string>`` Returns a FNV1 hash from any given string
 - ``select <name>`` Select an asset for export
 - ``export`` Export the selection

-# File format info
-Most of Frostbite's assets are spread all over the place and are referenced dynamically.

-To combine e.g. a Mesh, Skeleton and an animation you need all those seperate files and combine them when loading in a 3D program.
-I've created a format (AssetTransferFormat / .atf) for these types of assets which can be imported together or seperately.

-You can find importers for .atf files [here](https://github.com/marv7000/AssetTransferFormat).

 # Build dependencies
 - NET 7.0